 Trucking accidents are chaotic, stressful, and overwhelming.
 Victims do not want to worry about what steps to take after an accident.
 However, taking certain actions after an accident can protect victims’ safety and legal rights.

-First and foremost, call the authorities immediately to quickly alert the police of the accident and ask for medical help.
+Call the authorities immediately to quickly alert the police of the accident and ask for medical help.

 After the police arrive at the scene, they will perform a preliminary investigation into the accident and record their findings in their police report.
 If you decide to pursue legal action after the accident, the police report can provide valuable evidence about who caused the crash.